dravila-sl/Research-Data-Management-Framework/DataStorage-folder-stru.md

    _(i.e. by dates, by classifications, etc.)_

-4. Create ReadMe.txt to describe contents and conventions.
+4. Create a README file at the beginning and update it throughout the research.

-   It is not mandatory for each directory but in a higher level directory (see example).
+   It is not mandatory for each directory but recommanded for a higher level directory or a complex dataset.

-   [How to write a ReadMe file] (link to the readme-page)
+   For more details about README file, see [How to write a README file] (link to the readme-page)

 <details>
   <summary> <b>Example</b> </summary>